mistralai/platform-docs-public/docs/platform/06-contribute.md

 If you are interested in contributing to our [official docs](docs.mistral.ai), please submit a PR at [https://github.com/mistralai/platform-docs-public](https://github.com/mistralai/platform-docs-public).

-Note: Please follow the following steps to make sure your changes can be deployed successfully.
+Note: Please follow the following steps to ensure your changes can be deployed successfully.

 ### Set up

 You will need to install `pnpm` and `node` first.
-For example, if you are using Mac.
-You can install [Homebrew](brew.sh) and then install `pnpm` and `node`:
+For example, if you are using Mac, You can install [Homebrew](brew.sh) and then install `pnpm` and `node`:
 ```
 brew install pnpm
 brew install node